jupyter-server/jupyter_releaser/docs/source/get_started/making_first_release.md

 - Click on the "Actions" tab
 - Select the "Full Release" workflow on the left
 - Click on the "Run workflow" button on the right
-- Fill in the entries as prompted by the automated changelog text
+- Fill in draft GitHub Release URL given by the Changelog PR.

   ![Full Release Workflow Dialog](../images/draft_release.png)

-  - The additional "Post Version Spec" field should be used if your repo uses a dev version (e.g. 0.7.0.dev0)

-- The workflow will draft a GitHub release, publish assets to the appropriate registries.
+- The workflow will finish the GitHub release and publish assets to the appropriate registries.
 - If the workflow is not targeting the default branch, it will also generate a forward-port pull request for the changelog entry to the default branch.
 - When the workflow finishes it will print a link to the GitHub release and the forward-port PR (if appropriate) in the "\*\* Next Step \*\*" output.